kudz7/prog_summative1/Code Documentation.md

 ## Parameters

 **Speed:** This is essentially how fast each star moves.
 The vertical velocity of each star is changed by moving the sliders.
+The default (minimum) value is 0 while the maximum value is 50.

 **hor_speed:** The horizontal velocity of each star.
 Each horizontal can be changed by moving the sliders.
+The default (minimum) value is 0 while the maximum value is 50.

 **Color:** The color of the stars.
-Each Star is colored using rbg with a maximum value of 255 for each.
+Each Star is colored using rbg with a maximum value of 255 for each and a minimum value of 0.
 Each rbg component can be changed by moving the sliders.

 ## Methods
 **Update:** This method is what causes the stars to appear to move towards the user through the line `this.z-=speed`.
 The horizontal velocity is done through `this.x-=hor_speed` When the star reaches the edge of the screen, they are reset to their starting positions: